HhMorgan/Sprint-1-SE-store-project/README.md

     Mahmoud Gamal 37-15638

+<h3>Getting Started :</h3>
-This a repository examining our capabilities in using GitHub commands whilst having a large team committing at the same time.
+This a repository examining our capabilities in working in a large team working on a store webpage as a theme for our work.